EFForg/starttls-frontend/content/faq/insecure.md

 <h3>Passive monitoring</h3>

-Typically, internet traffic between two computers is secured using Transport Layer Security (link to SSD).
-Since your email goes through multiple hops (link to how does email work question), if any of the hops it goes through are insecure, then your email is visible to anyone on the same network.
+Typically, internet traffic between two computers is secured using [Transport Layer Security](https://ssd.eff.org/pt-br/taxonomy/term/361).
+Since your email goes through multiple hops, if any of the hops it goes through are insecure, then your email is visible to anyone on the same network.
 This is referred to as “passive monitoring.”
 For example, if hop (1) is unencrypted, anyone on your WiFi network can read the email your sending!

 For hops (1) and (3), you’ll want to make sure the connection between your email client and the mailserver is secure.
 If you use a web email client through your browser, make sure the site has “HTTPS” at the beginning of the URL-- this means it’s using TLS for the connection.
-If you use a desktop client, you can check your security settings here (link).

-For hop (2), you’ll want to make sure both your mailserver and the destination mailserver support “STARTTLS,” or TLS for email -- you can use [our tool](/) to do this!
+For hop (2), you’ll want to make sure both your mailserver and the destination mailserver support “STARTTLS,” or TLS for email -- you can use [our STARTTLS checker](/) to do this!

 <h3>Active monitoring</h3>
 <img src="/images/active-monitoring.png" alt="active monitoring diagram">